 Let’s dive into …

 Catalog feature in our case covered most of the components on the site where you might see products, not including check-out: product recommendations on a home page, product listing component, product details page, etc.

 As componentization is mainly driven on a site by it an end-user experience, which is a presentation layer, so let’s start here and go down to the bottom.
-As you might expect in Habitat you components would be assigned to pages defined on a project level, while components itself sits at a feature level – no change here.
-While the original storefront implementation has catalogs folder renderings, it contains few pages and functionality related to bag and wishlists, that we moved to other features.
+As you might expect in Habitat your components would be assigned to pages defined on a project level, while components themselves sit at a feature level - no change here.
+While the original storefront implementation has catalogs folder renderings, it contains a few pages and functionality related to bag and wishlists, that we moved to other features.